Benefits

 Examples of reasonable cause include being unable to continue in your job due to health issues or having experienced bullying or harassment in the workplace.
 You must be able to provide documentation to prove this.

 If you were terminated from your job, you may get unemployment benefit.
-You should apply one week before the last day you are entitled to salary from your employer.
+You should apply two weeks before the last day you are entitled to salary from your employer.
 To avoid losing days with unemployment benefit, you must, apply at the latest, on the day you no longer are entitled to salary.

 If you were not personally responsible for being terminated or dismissed, you will get unemployment benefit from the first day you qualify.